Open or close a Keynote presentation on Mac

 You can have more than one Keynote presentation open at a time.
 When you work in multiple presentations, it’s helpful to open them in tabs rather than in separate windows — that way, you can move between them by clicking the tabs in the tab bar.

-Choose Apple menu > System Preferences, then click Dock.
+macOS 12 or earlier: Choose Apple menu > System Preferences, then click General.

-Click the “Prefer tabs when opening documents” pop-up menu, then choose Always.
+Click the “Prefer tabs” pop-up menu, then choose “always” or “in full screen”.

 This setting applies not just to Keynote, but also to documents in other applications such as TextEdit, Numbers and Pages.